Hking1205/Servo-MG996R/README.md

-🛠️ MG996R High-Torque Metal Gear Servo
+🛠️ MG996R High-Torque Metal Gear Servo<br>
 The MG996R is a high-torque digital servo motor widely used in robotics, RC systems, and embedded mechatronics projects.
 Known for its metal gear train and strong holding torque, it provides reliable performance for applications requiring precise angular positioning and mechanical load handling.